Search the Health Library

 However, there is no one test to diagnose this condition.
 The only way to diagnose this disorder is by taking a careful history to determine the quality and quantity of the pain, its triggers, and what makes it feel better or worse.
 In other words, you need to be very detailed in your description, and your clinician needs to listen carefully.

 Research is the forefront of our mission at the Johns Hopkins Facial Paralysis and Nerve Treatment Center.
-Dr. Benjamin Carson has found success in treating patients with trigeminal neuralgia using glycerin injections and is at the forefront of doing research on this debilitating condition.
+Our experts have found success in treating patients with trigeminal neuralgia using glycerin injections and is at the forefront of doing research on this debilitating condition.
 Further treatments may include medication, gamma knife therapy, microvascular decompression, and several kinds of specialized injections.